-When most people think of a BDSM relationship, they usually only think of the Dominant and submissive roles.
+When most people think of a BDSM relationship, they usually only think of the Dominant and submissive roles (typically a guy and a girl).
 The truth is, there are many shades of gray on the kink spectrum.
-Lots of people enjoy being what’s called a “switch,” and switching from Dom or sub can be a lot of fun.
-But what exactly is a switch, and how do you do it right?
+Many people (even vanilla ones) enjoy being what’s called a “switch,” and switching from Dom or sub can be a lot of fun.
+But what exactly is the definition and meaning of a switch, and how do you do it right?
 Keep reading to find out.

 The definition and meaning of switch in BDSM

-- Switching doesn’t always involve a sexual relationship.
+- Switching doesn’t always involve a sexual relationship

-- You may be a Dom with one partner, but a sub with another.
+- You may be a Dom with one partner, but a sub with another

 - You may enjoy switching, but prefer a specific role.

-- Some couples switch as a way of taking turns.
+- Some couples switch as a way of taking turns

-- As your life changes, you may switch to fulfill an emotional need.
+- As your life changes, you may switch to fulfill an emotional need

 Some or all of these points may apply to you.
 That doesn’t mean you have to label yourself a switch (unless you want to).
 Choose the BDSM identity that makes you feel the most comfortable.